Common Forklift Operator Injuries and How to Prevent Them

 How to Reduce Forklift Operator Injuries

-Forklifts are involved in more than 20,000 warehouse accidents each year, but accidents aren’t the only source of forklift operator injuries.
-There are also thousands of workers’ comp claims and lost work hours due to musculoskeletal and repetitive strain injuries.
+Forklifts are involved in more than 24,000 warehouse accidents each year, but accidents aren’t the only source of forklift operator injuries.
+Thousands of operations take a productivity hit each year when operators miss work due to musculoskeletal and repetitive strain injuries.
+Some issues result in a workers’ comp. claim.

 • Provide safety training to operators and pedestrians